Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Add red pepper flakes, a diced jalapeño, or a splash of hot sauce to the broth.

-Perfect when you need to clear out your sinuses and add some heat.
+This version is ideal for clearing your sinuses and adding a touch of heat.
 Our youngest daughter loves this version.

 What to Serve with Classic Chicken Soup

-Technically, this classic chicken soup is a complete meal on its own.
+Technically, this classic chicken soup serves as a complete meal by itself.
 But here’s what we usually serve alongside it.

 Crusty Bread